cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 # First Application

 The current (and first) incentive structure being tested is the MakerDAO multi-collateral debt protocol, Dai.
-During a market drop of ethereum`s price in mid march 2020, many debt positions were liquidated and collateral ethereum sold to "auction keepers".
+During a market drop of Ethereum`s price in mid march 2020, many debt positions were liquidated and collateral Ethereum sold to "auction keepers".
 Due to network congestion and auction conditions, some ETH collateral was sold (AKA "flipped") at auction with nearly zero bids.